 The Fourth Hidden Cost

-Actively managed funds buying and selling shares more frequently than do index funds.
+Actively managed funds buy and sell shares more frequently than do index funds.
 These transactions occur for various reasons, primarily the result of the fund’s manager moving in and out of stocks in an attempt to maximize returns.
-This makes actively managed funds less tax efficient than index funds.
+This makes actively managed funds less tax-efficient than index funds.

 Again, we can look at this through a MorningStar tool.
 Go back to Dodge & Cox (though you can do this with any fund, of course) in Morningstar.
 Now click on the “tax” tab.